Basketball Tips - How to practice in the off season...

 Offensive Moves

 If you are an outside player, work on the outside moves.
-Inside, post players work on the inside, post-up moves.
+Post players work on the post moves.
 All around players, do them all!

 Outside, Perimeter Players